 This can be a single emitter or an array containing at least one emitter.
 The tracker will send events to these emitters, which will in turn send them to a collector.

 The user which the Tracker will track.
 This should be an instance of the Subject class.
-You don’t need to set this during Tracker construction; you can use the
+You don’t need to set this during Tracker construction; in this case the tracker will set a default subject, which you can also change using the